 Reading: Some children accessed reading during lockdown more than any other subject.
 This is something that was more accessible for families and required less teacher input.
 However, children are less fluent in their reading and the gap between those children that read widely and those children who don’t is now increasingly wide.

-At Wilby School, Catch-up funding will be used in a number of ways including:
+At Wilby School, Catch-up funding (Catch-up Premium and Suffolk Learning and Improvement Network (SLIN) ) funding will be used in a number of ways including:

-- Trained support staff will also work with targeted intervention groups across the school day.
-For older children (Y5/6) these groups may extend to half an hour before and beyond the school day.
+- Support groups providing Pre/overlearning of core skills: Teachers and trained support staff will also work with targeted planned intervention groups across the school day.
+For some children these groups may extend to half an hour before and beyond the school day.
 These groups will provide a mixture of handwriting, phonics, writing, maths and reading (including use of the use of a Prosody reading approach) intervention support depending on pupils need.
-The T.A will work closely with the class teacher ensuring that work set accurately matches pupil need.
+When TAs are leading a group they will work closely with the class teacher ensuring that work set accurately matches pupil need.

 The broad aims for “catch up” at Wilby Primary School are: